sholtomaud/blog/_posts/2010-07-07-flexactionscript-3-debug-output-to-console.md

 Stick this in it: `TraceOutputFileEnable=1`

-Or, in one command: `echo "TraceOutputFileEnable=1" > ~/mm.cfg`
+Or, in one command:

+    lang:bash

+    echo "TraceOutputFileEnable=1" > ~/mm.cfg`

 **Step 2**

 Locate the location of the log file.
 Mine is in

- `~/Library/Preferences/Macromedia/Flash Player/Logs/flashlog.txt`
+    ~/Library/Preferences/Macromedia/Flash Player/Logs/flashlog.txt`

 See [reference][Flex 3 Reference].